tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 #### 2.3.2.2 Guidance for Reading a Specification (normative)

-A bdqffdq:hasExpectedResponse property of a bdqffdq:Specification provides expectations for the behavior of an implemenation of a Test.
+A bdqffdq:hasExpectedResponse property of a bdqffdq:Specification provides expectations for the behavior of an implementation of a Test.
 A bdqffdq:hasExpectedResponse consists of a sequence of blocks of "RESPONSE, criteria;"   Where a few Amendment Tests can propose values for multiple [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021), the "criteria" is a sequence of options for that RESPONSE.
 When reading a Specification, implementers SHOULD read each block in sequence, evaluating each of the criteria in sequence, and returning the first response for which the specified criteria are met.
 An exception to this is that the placement of EXTERNAL_PREREQUISITES_NOT_MET as the first RESPONSE in the Specification.
 This does not imply that the responsiveness of an external resource should be assessed first.
 Implementers MAY handle failure of an external resource in any appropriate manner, for example, with exception handling.

 #### 2.3.2.3 Further Guidance for Reading a Specification (non-normative)